-Melanie Ann studied business and marketing at the University of Wisconsin, she is an Ambassador with the Walton County Chamber of Commerce and current president of the Loganville Kiwanis Club.
+Melanie Ann studied business and marketing at the University of Wisconsin, she is an Ambassador with the Walton County Chamber of Commerce, is a past president of the Loganville Kiwanis Club and serves as a child advocate with CASA.
 She enjoys and is active in many community charity events.
 Being blessed with two remarkable children successful in their own careers, she is also blessed to be the proud grandmother of five amazing and loving grandchildren.

 Melanie Ann lives in the Monroe area enjoying the country life with two dogs, two parrots and one very old cat.
-She is very proud to be a contributing source for both Monroe Local and Loganville Local News.
+She is very proud to be a contributing source Monroe Local and Loganville Local News and Walton Living Magazine

 Contact information: Email: email@example.com.
 404-375-7881

 Lori has been a resident of Loganville and Walton County since 1999.
-She is a lawyer and part-time judge, and when she is not writing boring legal briefs, she is a popular local humor columnist and blogger and published author.
+She is a lawyer and part-time judge, and when she is not writing boring legal briefs, she is a popular local humor columnist and blogger, published author and stand up comedian.
 She also contributes Legalese, a weekly column, to Monroe Local News that attempts to simplify some of the idiosyncrasies in Georgia’s legal system.